"I cannae change the laws of physics! I've got to have thirty minutes!"

 - Subverted in an early Voyager episode.
 When Captain Janeway told her new chief engineer B'Elanna Torres to get a job done in less time than she estimated, B'Elanna proudly told her that she wasn't the kind of engineer who artificially inflated her estimates to make herself look good.

-- In a later episode, we have the following conversation.
+- In a later episode, there's the following conversation.
 A straight example, but far more reasonable than most:

 Janeway: How much time do you need?